Mosope16/medai-symptom-checker/README.md

 # 🏥 MEDAI – AI-Powered Symptom Checker

 **AI-powered symptom checker in C++ for fast, offline health insights.**
-Built as part of the **DATICAN Medical AI Challenge**, MEDAI helps users quickly understand their symptoms and decide whether they should seek medical attention — without relying on internet searches or storing sensitive data.
+MEDAI helps users quickly understand their symptoms and decide whether they should seek medical attention — without relying on internet searches or storing sensitive data.

 ---